PaddlePaddle/book/06.understand_sentiment/README.md

 # Sentiment Analysis

 The source codes of this section is located at [book/understand_sentiment](https://github.com/PaddlePaddle/book/tree/develop/06.understand_sentiment).
-First-time users may refer to PaddlePaddle for [Installation guide](https://github.com/PaddlePaddle/book/blob/develop/README.md#running-the-book).
+For instructions on getting started with this book,see [Running This Book](https://github.com/PaddlePaddle/book/blob/develop/README.md#running-the-book).

 ## Background